How to Reignite Student Engagement in a Post-Pandemic World

-No doubt, there’s pandemic fatigue all around—from educators to students.
-Now that we’re turning a corner with the pandemic and expecting more of a “normal” school year this fall, how can educators maintain student engagement—and even spark new joy in students?
+Now that we’re turning a corner with the pandemic and expecting more “normal” school years to come, how can educators maintain student engagement—and even spark new joy in students?

 Many educators got a wake up call to what home was really like for their students.
 Numerous online seminars were held about equity, inclusion, and being culturally responsive.
 Teachers actively tried to not burn out, since many were required to also care for their own children all day.

-Now, as we consider what’s to come in the next school year, we must not only check the box of getting students back into the building, but also reignite their passion for learning.
-How can educators spark student engagement in the fall?
+Now, as we consider what’s to come, we must not only check the box of getting students back into the building, but also reignite their passion for learning.
+How can educators spark student engagement?
 And what can district leads and building administrators do to create an environment that fosters that growth mindset?

-Last school year we felt helpless; let’s make sure this year students—and teachers—feel empowered in the classroom.
-Below are three practical ways educators at all levels can help students feel inspired and engaged during the 2021-2022 school year.
+The last couple of school years we felt helpless; let’s make sure this year students—and teachers—feel empowered in the classroom.
+Below are three practical ways educators at all levels can help students feel inspired and engaged.

 Districts Can Prioritize Student Wellbeing

 In a recent school board meeting, my superintendent stated, “There is no more important aspect in teaching than knowing your students and meeting their needs.”
-Since last March, those needs have ebbed and flowed from academic struggles to social-emotional ones.
+Those needs have ebbed and flowed from academic struggles to social-emotional ones.
 Districts have done a great job so far providing free meals for families, purchasing computers or hotspots to lessen the digital divide, and promoting virtual software to keep students on track.

 Educators have also been discussing the pandemic’s effect on students’ mental health for a while now, recognizing that limited exposure to trusted adults, support of positive peers, and structured days has led to increased anxiety and unhealthy coping strategies.